ardoq/rxbeach/docs/techniques/preventing-glitches.md

 glitches](https://staltz.com/rx-glitches-arent-actually-a-problem.html), we
 cannot prevent glitches in the above scenario with RxJs, since it would require a transaction manager under the hood.
-Nevertheless, he goes on to conclude that glitches aren't really problem, since they can be avoided by combining your streams differently (i.e. by proper software design).
+Nevertheless, he goes on to conclude that glitches aren't really a problem, since they can be avoided by combining your streams differently (i.e. by proper software design).

 ## Avoiding glitches in RxBeach